afcondon/puxws/README.md

 ## What's here

-Simple variation on the purescript-pux `Affjax` example with some attempt at integrating websockets in a similar manner.
+Simple variation on the purescript-pux `Affjax` example with an integration of websockets in a similar manner.

 ## Basic approach

-I've tried putting the websocket connection handler into the State of the Pux application, so that the `forall e.
+I've put the websocket connection handler into the State of the Pux application, so that the `forall e.
 Eff ( ws :: WEBSOCKET | e)` can be available inside the `update` function that is handling the `Actions`.

-## What works

-`bower install` and `pulp serve` should pretty much work to run it but *NB* it's a work in progress - i still haven't worked out how to integrate the callback on receipt of data from the websocket.

-## What doesn't work

-As mentioned above - haven't yet worked out how to set up websocket so that it's handler (ie `ws.onmessage`) is able to `send` on the `Signal` for the app.

-It might very well be that i need to create a separate `Signal` and add it in the `inputs` part of the app config in the `main`
+Then, in the `main`, i make a `channel` for the type of action that is going to be sent in response to data received on the websocket.
+That channel is used in the construction of the inital state, setting up the `onmessage` for the websocket to send a `ReceiveWSData` action in that channel.

+Next i `subscribe` a Signal to this Channel and i use that Signal in the config of the Pux app.

+Upshot of this is that the rightmost button, marked "Socket", when clicked generates an Action `ButtonFour` which in turn sends a message on a websocket to `ws://echo.websocket.org` from whence it echoes back, causing a new Action `ReceiveWSData` which simply puts the received string into the DOM (State.banner) so that we can see it.